 Many GC students have been involved in direct action recently—including some who were subject to violence while protesting tuition hikes outside the Board of Trustees hearing at Baruch College on November 28, 2011.

-- Trauma Overview: Symptoms and healing
+- Trauma and Healing: Symptoms and healing (see also 10 ways to recognize PTSD

 Activist’s Guide to First Aid